-CEI’s Sustainable Agriculture and Food System Program provides business counseling and financial assistance to farms and food-related businesses in Maine and the northeast.
-The purpose of the program is to grow and expand viable farm and food businesses in Maine and develop regional market opportunities in order to create livable-wage jobs, strong rural communities, and working landscapes.
+CEI’s Sustainable Agriculture and Food Systems Program supports an economically just and sustainable food system that creates quality jobs for a diverse workforce and builds wealth and resilience in rural communities.
 In the past five years, CEI provided $7.8 million in loans and investments to 50 agricultural and food-related enterprises.
 This activity leveraged an additional $27.5 million, created and/or retained 381 jobs, and helped to maintain 8,317 acres of farmland in production.

 Free Business Counseling

 CEI’s agriculture and food system specialists coordinate team-based business planning with the Maine Small Business Development Center (SBDC), the Women’s Business Center (WBC), and StartSmart, a microenterprise program for immigrant and refugee entrepreneurs.
 In addition, CEI connects clients to external resources such as consultants or grant opportunities as appropriate.